How Snowflake Builds 1:1 ABM Experiences That Scale

 • Persona-based messaging/creative

-• Custom CTAs based on sales stage
+• Custom CTAs based on the sales stage

 Finally, they bolster technology-based personalization with a human narrative.
 Most of their destination pages feature a note from an actual sales rep along with a photo.